-Telford & Wrekin Virtual School 19 will allocate PPG funding each term on completion of the PEP which has been QA'd as green.
+Telford & Wrekin Virtual School will allocate PPG+ funding each term on completion of the PEP which has been quality assured as green.
 The Virtual School recognise that, on occasions, exceptional funding would provide additional support.
-Should this be the case, please speak in the first instance to Virtual School Head.
-For additional information please see the T&W pupil premium policy available on the virtual school website.
+Should this be the case, please speak in the first instance to the Virtual School Caseworker or Head Teacher.

+For additional information please see the T&W pupil premium policy available on the virtual school website Virtual school for children in care - Telford & Wrekin Council